rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 ##### Backend services

-Using the terraform module `deploy-haproxy-backend-services`, the key-values for HAProxy backend service configuration can be deployed to the Consul key-value store.
+Using the terraform module `deploy-ingress-proxy-backend-services`, the key-values for HAProxy backend service configuration can be deployed to the Consul key-value store.

 {{< more "secondary">}}